 • Separate the layers.
 Use the cut side to carefully peel off 4-5 whole layers of each onion, taking care to keep them intact.
 Set the whole layers aside for stuffing.
 Chop the remaining inner layers of the onions.

 • Make the stuffing.
-To the bowl, add the rice, cumin, cinnamon, pine nuts, herbs, a pinch of salt and pepper, and ½ cup of water.
+Add the rice to the bowl, along with cumin, cinnamon, pine nuts, herbs, a pinch of salt and pepper, and 1/2 cup of water.
 Mix well to combine.

 • Serve.
 Garnish with chopped parsley and toasted pine nuts and serve.